 Other highlights include a decade-long membership of the Australian Youth Orchestra and professional development programs with the Opera Australia Orchestra and the Tasmanian Symphony Orchestra.
 As a soloist, Rachael has performed with the Woollahra Philharmonic Orchestra, the Australian Doctors Orchestra, and is currently preparing for an appearance at the inaugural Orange Chamber Music Festival.

-Musician Beneficiary Support generously provided by ANAMsyndicate - Peter and Annie Duncan
+Musician Beneficiary Support generously provided by ANAMsyndicate - Peter & Annie Duncan, Janet Limb AO, The Orloff Family Charitable Trust

 Photo by Pia Johnson